-- 1) You are married and filing a separate return, and your spouse itemizes de- - 2) You are filing a tax return for a short tax year because of a change in your annual accounting period, or - 3) You are a nonresident or dual-status alien during the year.
+- You are married and filing a separate return, and your spouse itemizes deductions. - You are filing a tax return for a short tax year because of a change in your annual accounting period, or - You are a nonresident or dual-status alien during the year.
 You are considered a dual-status alien if you were both a nonresident and resident alien during the year.